curl/everything-curl/protocols-curl.md

 The Internet Message Access Protocol, IMAP, is a protocol for accessing, controlling and "reading" email.
 See RFC 3501.
 IMAP servers and clients use TCP port 143.
+Whilst connections to the server start out as cleartext, SSL/TLS communication may be supported by the client explicitly requesting to upgrade the connection using the `STARTTLS` command.
+See RFC 2595.

 ## IMAPS

 Secure IMAP is IMAP done over an SSL/TLS connection.
-Such connections usually start out as a "normal" IMAP connection that is then upgraded to IMAPS using the `STARTTLS` command.
+Such connections implicity start out using SSL/TLS and as such servers and clients use TCP port 993 to communicate with each other.
+See RFC 8314.

 ## LDAP